someonesdad1/hobbyutil/project_list.rst

 | `util/dep.py <util/dep.py>`_ (9)
 |   Script to display a python program's module dependencies.
 The modules are classified by type (standard library modules and user modules).
 It won't find .pyc/.pyo files nor modules the imports depend on.
 It uses regular expressions to find import lines in the script, so it may show lines that aren't true imports (e.g., an import line inside a conditional that's always false).
 | `util/ds.zip <util/ds.zip>`_ (124)
 |   Contains python scripts to help you launch datasheets, manuals, and other documentation files from a command line prompt.
-I use this script to lauch manuals and ebooks and it quickly finds the ones I want amongst thousands of files.
+I use this script to launch manuals and ebooks and it quickly finds the ones I want amongst thousands of files.
 | `util/dup.py <util/dup.py>`_ (14)
 |   Python script to find duplicated files in a directory tree.
 | `util/ext.py <util/ext.py>`_ (8)